 - Joe Beam President, Marriage Helper

 Listen to guy buddies talk about anything for more than five minutes and you likely will hear one of them let the other know that he is an idiot.
 When men talk with their male friends, they tend to be direct or even argumentative.
 They share their opinions freely and bluntly.
 They jokingly insult each other.
 They blast anything the other guy says that they do not like or agree with.
-They rarely stop to think, “Am I being insensitive?
+Do they stop to think, “Am I being insensitive?
 Could I possibly be hurting his feelings?”
 The guy code is to let the chips fall where they may.

 Women are NOT like that.

-If a husband talks with his wife in the same manner he talks with his buddies, his directness, bluntness, or argumentativeness may well cause her to feel disrespected or controlled.
+If a husband talks with his wife, in the same manner, he talks with his buddies, his directness, bluntness, or argumentativeness may well cause her to feel disrespected or controlled.
 He thinks he is being honest and forthright.
 She feels he is being a jerk.

 If you really want to be a better husband, understand that women speak a different language.
 Unless you learn to speak that language, you will never communicate on the deeper levels with her.

 2. Make sure that she does not perceive you as controlling.